 Common Cause: Shared Forest

-The long term legacy is improved public awareness of role of commoning and the essential contribution that it makes to the New Forest.
-By monitoring the effectiveness of the different methods used, it is also hoped future campaigns will be increasingly effective.
+It’s hoped that people will become more aware of their actions and recognise the of role of commoning and the essential contribution it makes to the New Forest.
+By monitoring the effectiveness of the different methods used, future campaigns will be increasingly effective.

 Charlotte Lines – New Forest Commoners Defence Association